heinanX/foodcipes/progress.md

 **Next up:** work on fetching the correct data and how to present it.

 **Day 2: Individual data fetching.**
-I’m fetching the necessary data from the database for a single ID and am currently busy displaying the correct info on the individual page.
+I'm fetching the necessary data from the database for a single ID and am currently busy displaying the correct info on the individual page.

 **Next up:** Add stockphoto for recipe without image.